Pablo-Gonzalez-Calderon/showybox-package/README.md

 - `footer`: A string used as the footer of the showybox
 - `frame`: A dictionary containing the frame's properties
 - `title-style`: A dictionary containing the title's styles
+- `boxed-style`: A dictionary containing the boxed-title's special properties
 - `body-style`: A dictionary containing the body's styles
 - `footer-style`: A dictionary containing the footer's styles
 - `sep`: A dictionary containing the separator's properties